Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 {{< socialBadges arxiv-index="2408.15792" github="hao-ai-lab/vllm-ltr" >}}

 **TL;DR:** Traditional Large Language Model (LLM) serving systems rely on first-come-first-serve (FCFS) scheduling.
 When longer requests block shorter ones in the queue, this creates a cascade of delays that severely impacts overall system latency.
 With output lengths being unpredictable in LLM generation, optimizing scheduling has remained challenging.
 We developed a novel *learning to rank* approach that predicts the relative ranking of output lengths, enabling a more efficient Shortest Job First-like scheduling policy.
-This scheduling approach reduced chatbot latency by 6.9x compared to traditional FCFS scheduling, while maintaining fair service for all request types.
+This scheduling approach reduced chatbot latency by 6.9x compared to traditional FCFS scheduling.

 ## Background